 This article explains some of the key requirements to buy a house in Oregon, and has been fully updated for 2019.
 It is designed to give you an educational jump start on your home buying process, whether you choose to buy a house in 2018 or 2019.

 Basic Requirements to Buy a House in Oregon

-Real estate markets across the state of Oregon have changed dramatically over the last couple of years, particularly where home prices are concerned.
+Real estate markets across the state of Oregon have changed dramatically over the last few of years, particularly where home prices are concerned.
 Additionally, we have seen some new mortgage products come onto the market that all home buyers should know about.
 With that in mind, here are five basic requirements you might need to buy a house in Oregon.

 1. An understanding of current real estate market conditions.

 According to the latest information reported by Zillow, the median home value in Oregon rose above $330,000 during the fall of 2018.
 In October, the median price rose to $339,000, marking an increase of 6% from the previous year.

 The company’s economists expect prices increases to slow and rise by 1.8% in 2019.

 So while prices appear to be slowing down, they are expected to continue rising through 2019.
 Understanding these market changes is the first “requirement” to buying a house in Oregon.